captn3m0/captn3m0/README.md

 - [Cool dev tools](https://twitter.com/captn3m0/status/1272166319274594304)
 - [Help revive RSS (Really Simple Syndication)](https://twitter.com/captn3m0/status/1018850458675408902)

-You can find a mirror of most of my code on [git.captnemo.in](https://git.captnemo.in/)
+You can find a mirror of most of my code on [git.captnemo.in](https://git.captnemo.in/).
+I have a backup GitHub account @captnemo.